ecrotty/Password-Expiration-Check-Entra-AD/.github/ISSUE_TEMPLATE/feature_request.md

 title: '[FEATURE] '
 labels: enhancement
 assignees: ''

 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.
-Include any specific Azure or PowerShell functionality you'd like to leverage.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

+**Use case**
+Describe the specific use case this feature would address.
+How would it benefit users of the script?

-**Implementation Considerations**
+**Implementation considerations**
-- Any specific Azure services or APIs needed
-- Performance implications
-- Security considerations
-- Backward compatibility concerns
+- Would this require new PowerShell modules?
+- Would this require additional permissions?
+- Would this impact performance?
+- Would this require changes to existing functionality?

 **Additional context**
-Add any other context, Azure-specific details, or screenshots about the feature request here.
+Add any other context or screenshots about the feature request here.